Polkadot-Blockchain-Academy/pba-book/content/cryptography/addresses/slides.md

 Of course, the secret key is a point on an elliptic curve, not a phrase.

-BIP39 applies 2,048 rounds of the SHA-512 hash function<br/>to the mnemonic to derive a 64 byte key.
+BIP39 applies 2,048 rounds of the SHA-512 hash function<br />to the mnemonic to derive a 64 byte key.

 Substrate uses the entropy byte array from the mnemonic.